ageller/ShinyLinkageAnalysis/README.md

 ## Downloading from GitHub and running locally

 If you prefer not to install this as a package, you can download these files (or clone this repo) from GitHub.
+You will also need to install all the dependecies listed in Imports within the DESCRIPTION file and also devtools.
 Then you can run this app in an R session within the root directory of this repo by typing the following commands:

 ```
 > devtools::load_all()
 > ShinyLinkageAnalysis()